Chinese characters: Literacy and lexicography

 The memorization of thousands of different characters is required to achieve literacy in languages written with them, in contrast to the relatively small inventory of graphemes used in phonetic writing.
-Historically, character literacy was often acquired via Chinese primers like the 6th-century Thousand Character Classic and 13th-century Three Character Classic, as well as surname dictionaries like the Song-era Hundred Family Surnames.
+Historically, character literacy was often acquired via Chinese primers like the 6th-century Thousand Character Classic and 13th-century Three Character Classic, and surname dictionaries like the Song-era Hundred Family Surnames.
 Studies of Chinese-language literacy suggest that literate individuals generally have an active vocabulary of three to four thousand characters; for specialists in fields like literature or history, this figure may be between five and six thousand.

 Dictionaries

 The first four characters of the 6th-century Thousand Character Classic in different styles.
 From right to left: seal script, clerical script, regular script, Song type, and sans-serif type.

 According to analyses of mainland Chinese, Taiwanese, Hong Kong, Japanese, and Korean sources, the total number of characters in the modern lexicon is around 15000.
 Dozens of schemes have been devised for indexing Chinese characters and arranging them in dictionaries, though relatively few have achieved widespread use.
 Characters may be ordered according to methods based on their meaning, visual structure, or pronunciation.

-The ' organized the Chinese lexicon into 19 sections according to character meaning, with 3 dealing with everyday vocabulary, and each of the remaining 16 dedicated to specialized vocabulary related to a specific topic.
+The ' organized the Chinese lexicon into 19 sections according to character meaning, with three dealing with everyday vocabulary, and each of the remaining 16 dedicated to specialized vocabulary related to a specific topic.
 The ' introduced what would ultimately become the predominant method of organization used by later character dictionaries, whereby characters are grouped according to certain visually prominent components called radicals.
 The ' used a system of 540 radicals, while subsequent dictionaries have generally used fewer.
 The set of 214 Kangxi radicals was popularized by the Kangxi Dictionary (1716), but originally appeared in the earlier ' (1615).
 Character dictionaries have historically been indexed using radical-and-stroke sorting, where characters are grouped by radical and sorted within each group by stroke number.
 Some modern dictionaries arrange character entries alphabetically according to their pinyin spelling, while also providing a traditional radical-based index.

 Before the invention of romanization systems for Chinese, the pronunciation of characters was transmitted via rhyme dictionaries.
 These used the method, where each entry lists a common character with the same initial sound as the character in question, alongside one with the same final sound.